TobikoData/sqlmesh/docs/reference/notebook.md

   SOURCE:TARGET    Source and target in `SOURCE:TARGET` format

 options:
   --on <[ON ...]>     The column to join on.
 Can be specified multiple times.
 The
                       model grain will be used if not specified.
   --model MODEL       The model to diff against when source and target are
                       environments and not tables.
   --where WHERE       An optional where statement to filter results.
   --limit LIMIT       The limit of the sample dataframe.
   --show-sample       Show a sample of the rows that differ.
 With many columns,
                       the output can be very wide.
-  --check-grain    Display a warning if rows contain null or duplicate grains.
+  --skip-grain-check  Disable the check for a primary key (grain) that is missing or is not unique.
 ```

 #### model